 - Serve these grilled chicken tenders as a part of a grilling platter, along with grilled veggie kabobs, grilled portobello mushrooms, and grilled shrimp.
-And why not serve with some homemade ranch dressing?
-It’s SO good!
+And why not serve with some homemade ranch dressing or homemade Cane’s sauce?
+SO good!

 - Serve in these delicious ranch grilled chicken wraps.